deanwraith/travelblog/README.md

 The site has been deployed using Heroku.

-* In the Github repository page for deanwraith/rock_paper_scissors_game the settings tab was selected.
+* The Github repository was linked to the Heroku app generator.
+* The settings were adjusted to match the required requirements.

+* The blog was then live and can be found at

 [Back to Table of Contents](#table-of-contents)